 Your 3-valve TRF set sounds impressive.
 It's a pity you don't still have it, but maybe you could build it again . . . coils might take a while to find, though.
 (I take it that this is the one from Chapter 8 of Fun with Short Wave Radio, 1968 edition.)
 If you do build it again, let me know!

-I thoroughly recommend a visit to Gerry's blog, and make sure to visit the MRX software site too (links above).
+I thoroughly recommend a visit to Gerry's blog, (link above).
 It's interesting to see on Gerry's videos how the hand is used on the key, and it's always a pleasure to follow a write-up of a satisfying job such as his Morse key restorations.

 26 April 2015: